A balance transfer can be a valuable tool for managing credit card debt more effectively.

 Available across Canada, including Quebec

-Relatively short introductory offer of 9 months, after which APRs are relatively high
+After the introductory offer expires, APRs are relatively high

-The BMO Cashback Mastercard has an attractive welcome offer of 0.99% introductory interest rate on balance transfers for the first 9 months and a 2% balance transfer fee, as well as 5% cash back during your first 3 months.
+The BMO Cashback Mastercard offers a 0.99% introductory interest rate on balance transfers for the first 9 months and a 2% balance transfer fee, as well as 5% cash back during your first 3 months.
 As with the other BMO cards referenced in this article, though, once the introductory period has expired, APRs are relatively high across the board, so you’ll want to be sure you can pay your balance off in the first 9 months.
 Also, the higher cash back earn rates for groceries and recurring bill payments are capped at $500 per billing cycle.

 Sign up to compare the best credit cards based on your unique credit profile.

-Balance transfer credit cards can be a very powerful and effective means of paying off your existing debt more quickly and efficiently, helping you to attain financial freedom.
+Balance transfer credit cards can be an effective way to pay off your existing debt, helping you attain financial freedom more quickly.
 By being disciplined and taking full advantage of low or no introductory interest rates, you’ll be able to focus on paying down your principal balance without high interest costs.

-When choosing the balance transfer card that’s right for you, it’s crucial to consider factors such as the length of the promotional / introductory period as well as what the APRs are after this period is over.
-While some cards come with perks like rewards or Air Miles, bear in mind that the primary purpose of a balance transfer card is to help you pay down your high-interest debt.
-As such, you’ll need to be disciplined and realistic about how much you can pay down during the introductory period.
-By shopping around and carefully considering the best balance transfer cards on the market, you’ll be able to make an informed decision that can help propel you to a debt-free future.
+When choosing the balance transfer card that’s right for you, consider factors such as the length of the promotional/introductory period and the APRs after it ends.
+While some cards come with perks like cash-back rewards or Air Miles, remember that the primary purpose of a balance transfer card is to help you pay down your high-interest debt.

 Trusted by over 3 million Canadians, Borrowell provides free weekly credit scores and report monitoring, personalized financial product recommendations and affordable tools to help you build your credit.
 Sign up for your free Borrowell account today on borrowell.com, or download the mobile app for Android or iOS.